Roasted Eggplant Soup

 - Roast Eggplant: If using whole cumin seeds, toast until fragrant in skillet.
 Grind in mortar and pestle or with coffee grinder.

-- Preheat oven to 400 degrees Fahrenheit.
-Place eggplant (sliced lengthwise) on foil-lined baking sheet.
-Rub with olive oil and ground cumin seeds or, ground cumin. **Whole cumin seeds will have much more flavor, but feel free to use whatever you have on hand!
+- Preheat oven to 400°F (204°C).
+Place the eggplant halves on a foil-lined half sheet pan cut-side facing up.
+Rub the cut surface with olive oil and ground cumin seeds or, ground cumin.
+Note: Whole cumin seeds will have more flavor, but feel free to use whatever you have on hand.

-- Roast eggplant for 25-35 minutes, until they can be easily pierced with a fork.
-Using spoon, remove eggplant meat from skin.
-Set aside
+- Roast eggplant for 25 to 35 minutes, until they can easily be pierced with a fork.
+Using a spoon, scoop out the eggplant flesh and discard the skin.
+Set aside.

-- Prepare Soup: Heat 2-3 tablespoons extra virgin olive oil in large soup pot over medium-low heat.
+- Prepare Soup: Heat 2 to 3 tablespoons of extra virgin olive oil in large soup pot over medium-low heat.
 Add onions and sweat until translucent and soft.
 Add chopped celery and continue to cook, stirring occasionally, until soft.

-- Pour in 1-2 cups chicken stock.
-Add diced tomatoes, garlic, cilantro, parsley, thyme, and eggplant.
-Add just enough stock to cover the surface of the contents of the soup (you can always add more stock later to thin down, if necessary!).
-Season with ground cayenne, salt & pepper.
+- Pour in 1 to 2 cups (240 mL - 480 mL) chicken stock.
+Add the diced tomatoes, garlic, cilantro, parsley, thyme, and eggplant.
+Add just enough stock to cover the surface of the contents of the soup - you can always add more stock later to thin down, if necessary.
+Season with ground cayenne, kosher salt, and freshly ground black pepper.

 - Season once again with salt and pepper to taste.
-Garnish with fresh cilantro leaves!
-Serve hot.
+Garnish with fresh cilantro leaves and serve.

 Now that my dinner is taken care of for tonight, I’m off to study for my first practical exam, which is this coming Thursday.
 Eek!